On What “feels like a woman” means

 The answer may not satisfy those seeking some sort of concrete answer, but it is inevitable that they themselves will discount any answer because for them the same question remains unanswered in a way they would accept from a trans person, usually due to cis privilege.

-So asking the question, especially in a venue such as Tumblr, is a form of logical fallacy and a trap, meant to defame and ridicule and provide justification for hate speech and violence against trans people.
+So asking the question is a form of logical fallacy and a trap, meant to defame and ridicule and provide justification for hate speech and violence against trans people.